 If, like many men, the symptoms of BPH are spoiling your enjoyment of life, there's no need to put up with them.
 There are several drugs available to help, including:

-Somewhere between six and nine out of ten men find that alpha-blockers help them.10 They can improve your International Prostate Symptom Score (IPSS) by 30-40% and urine flow rate by 16-25%.10 Alpha–blockers can provide effective symptomatic relief from within one week of treatment (Narayan et al, 1998) and they are available with and without a prescription.
+Somewhere between six and nine out of ten men find that alpha-blockers help them.
+They can improve your International Prostate Symptom Score (IPSS) by 30-40% and urine flow rate by 16-25%.
+Alpha–blockers can effective symptomatic relief within one week of treatment (Narayan et al, 1998) and they are available to buy OTC or on a prescription.11

-There are different types of alpha-blockers available and they are all similar, although they may have slightly different side-effects.9 If one doesn't work for you, it's unlikely that a different one will work any better.
-But if one kind gives you side-effects, such as low blood pressure, dizziness, drowsiness or headaches, you could try changing to another kind to reduce the side effects that you get..
+There are different types of alpha-blockers available and they act or work in a similar way, although they may have slightly different side-effects.9 If one doesn't work for you, it's unlikely that a different one will work any better.
+If you get side effects with one kind, such as low blood pressure, dizziness, drowsiness or headaches, you could try changing to another kind to reduce the side effects that you get..

 5-alpha reductase inhibitors